mceSystems/reflow/README.md

 Reflow is not suitable to serve as the engine for any application.
 In most of the cases, libraries like Redux or MobX would be a much wiser choice to run your application.
 Reflow will benefit you in cases where:
 * You have multiple applications with different flows, but you want to use the same UI components
 * Your business logic is "heavy" but UI should be kept "lite" or "dumb"
-* You want you application flow to run on a different machine or in a different process than the UI (i.e. flow on node process, UI in a browser)
+* You want you application flow to run on a different machine or in a different process than the UI (i.e. flow on node process, UI in a browser or flow and UI both in a browser)
 * You want to separate flow development from UI development (i.e. two teams working in parallel)

 ### Before we begin - Typescript!